Reviews

 Cons: Not zero-knowledge — Google can access your files · 15GB fills up fast with Gmail · No real automatic computer backup

 Best for: Students, teams, and anyone in the Google ecosystem.
-Pair with IDrive or Backblaze for real backup.
+Pair it with IDrive or Backblaze for real backup.

-6. Microsoft OneDrive — Best for Windows Users
+6. Microsoft OneDrive — best for Windows users

-Free plan: 5GB | Paid from: $6.99/month (includes 1TB + full Microsoft 365) | Platforms: Windows, Mac, iOS, Android, Web
+Free plan: 5GB | Paid from: $6.99/month (1TB + Microsoft 365 Personal) | Platforms: Windows, Mac, iOS, Android, Web

 What it's great at: